chenzhiy2001/rcore-ebpf/README.md

 Official QQ group number: 735045051

+## notes on ebpf version
+You need to run like this: `CC=riscv64-linux-musl-gcc make run`
 ## news
 - 23/06/2022: Version 3.6.0 is on the way!
 Now we directly update the code on chX branches, please periodically check if there are any updates.